 A total of about 438,000 people can be classified into these two states.
 The group with the highest risk are young men between 18 and 20 years, about 9% of whom are either addicted or have problems with gambling.
 Influencing factors include unemployment and a migrant background.

 Machine games, sports betting and online casinos are where problem gamblers most often spend their money.
 Contrary to the generally declining participation in gambling, the number of those who play at game machines is increasing.

 - Only use money that you don’t need for other expenses.
 The money used should be regarded as a budget for the hobby of “playing” and not as an investment with which a profit must be achieved.

 - Set a financial limit: plan how much money you want to bet per day, week or month and stick to your guns!

 - Set a time limit: do not spend more time playing than originally planned, especially if this means you neglect other activities.

 - Plan breaks: regularly break off from the game regularly to keep perspective.

-- Keep an eye on the checklists of addiction counseling centers to monitor whether you are displaying pathological game behavior.
+- Keep an eye on the checklists of addiction counselling centres to monitor whether you are displaying pathological game behaviour.